In editor mode, you can create your own modules.

 You can only save stripes, structures, and containers in modules.

 To do this, select the appropriate item of a drop-down menu that appears when you hover on the item ...

 Having done that, your module is available in the modules menu.
 For further use, just drag and drop it to email.

 Filling out the "name", "id", "tags" fields is optional.

 However, using "name" and "tags" fields optimize the search of modules you need in the list of saved ones.

 "Tags" field allows you to group the saved modules by tags.
 You can add one or several tags.
 Then, choosing the modules you will see that your modules are grouped by tags.

 The module will also be available from other emails in your project.

-Besides, you can copy your own saved modules to another projects (which is in your account or to which you are invited as extra user).
+Besides, you can copy and share your own saved modules to another projects in the Agency organization (which is in your account or to which you are invited as extra user).
 To do that click on the ellipsis and choose the desired project.